On the River in the Sun

 “It does,” his father said, wiping at his tears.
 “I’m not crying because of that.
 I’m crying because I have been a fool.
 I’m so sorry I never came up here with you and grandpa.
 At first, it was because I was stubborn, then I just got so busy with work, I forgot how much I was missing out on.
 I bet you’ve been missing me, just like I missed him all those years and I’m sorry for that, too.
 Can you ever forgive me?”

 Charlie hugged his father tighter.
 “I have been missing you,” he said.
 “But I’m happy you’re here now.
 Do you want meto read the bench?” he asked.

 “For Benjamin,” Charlie began, proudly.
 “For all the times I wish we’d come but didn’t.
 For all the times you can make up for it with Charlie.”

 Charlie’s father scooped him up and gave him a kiss.
 “I guess I’ve made some mistakes.”

 “Grandpa told me that he made some too, but that it’s never too late to fix a mistake, until it is.”

 “Your Grandpa was a very smart man,” Charlie’s father said, smiling through his tears.
 Just then, his phone began to ring.
 He took it out of his pocket.
 Charlie thought he’d answer it, but instead, he shut it off, and put in back into his pocket.

 “Almost as smart as you,” Charlie said.

 Charlie’s father laughed.
 “Well, let’s hook us some fish and then we’ll go back and tell your mother that we’ve decided to keep the cottage.
 We have a lot of catching up to do.”

-*no part of this story may be copied or reproduced without consent from the author
+**No part of this story may be copied or reproduced with consent from the author.